netixx/NetProbes/README.md

 NetProbes
 =========

-This project intends to propose a way to test your network.
+This project intends to propose a way to test your network in a distributed fashion.

+It does so by establishing a network of probes running on each node you wish to test.
+Once probes are up and running, it is up to you to connect the probes together and start the test.

 General layout is as follows :